iZettle/api-documentation/pusher-api/troubleshooting.md

 * [Related API reference](#related-api-reference)

 ## Failing webhooks
-When the webhook destination URL does not reply with a successful HTTP status code (2xx), the pusher API will mark the webhook as failing.
+When the destination URL does not reply with a successful HTTP status code (2xx), the Pusher API will mark the webhook as failing.

-The pusher API will email you about failing webhooks at the email address in the event subscription.
+The Pusher API will email you about failing webhooks at the email address in the event subscription.
 <!-- when does the email be sent?
 At the very first failure?-->

-The pusher API will also re-send event notifications to the destination URL with attempts in the following interval and sequence:
+The Pusher API will also re-send event notifications to the destination URL with attempts in the following interval and sequence:
 1. Every 60 seconds for 10 attempts in total
 2. Every 600 seconds for nine attempts in total
 3. Every hour in the next 70 hours